ARTSMARK PLATINUM SCHOOL

 THE ARTS AT ROEBUCK

 In September 2018, Roebuck Academy was successful in achieving an ambition to become an ARTSMARK PLATINUM SCHOOL.
-This is a great accolade for the children and staff at the school and recognises the journey taken in ensuring that the ARTS subjects are high profile within the school's curriculum.
+This is a great accolade for the children and staff at the school and recognises the journey taken in ensuring that the ARTS subjects have a high profile within the school's curriculum.
+We are excited to announce that in September 2023 we have been awarded Artsmark Platinum for the second time.
+We are very proud of our pupils, staff, parents and the community.

 Displays in classrooms and around the school reflect this.